maboc/graphive/README.md

 A next attempt to a graph database<br>

 To install and run:
-###
 1. Download all sources from here
 2. Make sure following software is on your machine
-  ###
    * gcc
    * make
 3. on the cli
-###
    1. cd to the location where you downloaded the sources
-2. type make
+   2. Type make
 4. create a configuration file
-5.on a commandline start graphive
+5. on a commandline start graphive
-###
    1. It will spawn into the background
    3. Have fun with graphive